-If you have a valid PEI Health Card, the cost of medically necessary hospital services in Prince Edward Island is covered.
-As a patient, you may access inpatient and outpatient services as part of your care.
+If you have a valid PEI Health Card, you do not have to pay for medically necessary hospital services in Prince Edward Island.

 When should I go to an emergency department versus a walk-in clinic?